-(a) Whether Contractor has actively solicited bids for Subcontracts from qualified M/WBEs, including those firms listed on the Directory of Certified Minority and Women-Owned Business Enterprises, and has documented its good faith efforts towards meeting minority and women owned business enterprise utilization plans by providing, copies of solicitations, copies of any advertisements for participation by certified minority- and women-owned business enterprises timely published in appropriate general circulation, trade and minority- or women-oriented publications, together with the listing(s) and date(s) of the publications of such advertisements; dates of attendance at any pre-bid, pre-award, or other meetings, if any, scheduled by the University, with certified minority- and women-owned business enterprises, and the reasons why any such firm was not selected to participate on the project.

-(b) Whether Contractor has attempted to make project plans and specifications available to firms who are not members of associations with plan rooms and reduce fees for firms who are disadvantaged.

-(c) Whether Contractor has utilized the services of organizations which provide technical assistance in connection with M/WBE participation.

-(d) Whether Contractor has structured its Subcontracts so that opportunities exist to complete smaller portions of work.

-e) Whether Contractor has encouraged the formation of joint ventures, partnerships, or other similar arrangements among Subcontractors.

-(f) Whether Contractor has requested the services of the Department of Economic Development (DED) to assist Subcontractors' efforts to satisfy bonding requirement.

-(g) Whether Contractor has made progress payments promptly to its Subcontractors.

-RFQ PCAC-081814 Architectural Consulting Services for a Senior Learning Community at Purchase College, State University of New York (h) Whether the terms of this section have been incorporated into each Subcontract which is entered into by the Contractor.
-It shall be the responsibility of Con- tractor to ensure compliance by every Subcontractor with these provisions.
+- participation by minority-owned and womenowned business enterprises which have been certified by DMWBD: - (a) Whether Contractor has actively solicited bids for Subcontracts from qualified M/WBEs, including those firms listed on the Directory of Certified Minority and Women-Owned Business Enterprises, and has documented its good faith efforts towards meeting minority and women owned business enterprise utilization plans by providing, copies of solicitations, copies of any advertisements for participation by certified minorityand women-owned business enterprises timely published in appropriate general circulation, trade and minority- or women-oriented publications, together with the listing(s) and date(s) of the publications of such advertisements; dates of attendance at any pre-bid, pre-award, or other meetings, if any, scheduled by the University, with certified minorityand women-owned business enterprises, and the reasons why any such firm was not selected to participate on the project. - (b) Whether Contractor has attempted to make project plans and specifications available to firms who are not members of associations with plan rooms and reduce fees for firms who are disadvantaged. - (c) Whether Contractor has utilized the services of organizations which provide technical assistance in connection with M/WBE participation. - (d) Whether Contractor has structured its Subcontracts so that opportunities exist to complete smaller portions of work. - e) Whether Contractor has encouraged the formation of joint ventures, partnerships, or other similar arrangements among Subcontractors. - (f) Whether Contractor has requested the services of the Department of Economic Development (DED) to assist Subcontractors' efforts to satisfy bonding requirement. - (g) Whether Contractor has made progress payments promptly to its Subcontractors. - (h) Whether the terms of this section have been incorporated into each Subcontract which is entered into by the Contractor.
+It shall be the responsibility of Con-tractor to ensure compliance by every Subcontractor with these provisions.

-5. GOALS. (a) GOALS FOR MINORITY AND WOMEN WORK FORCE PARTICIPATION. (i) The University shall include relevant work force availability data, which is provided by the DMWBD, in all documents which solicit bids for State Contracts and shall make efforts to assist Contractors in utilizing such data to determine expected levels of participation for minority group members and women on State Contracts.

-(ii) Contractor shall exert good faith efforts to achieve such goals for minority and women's participation.
+5. GOALS. (a) GOALS FOR MINORITY AND WOMEN WORK FORCE PARTICIPATION.

+- (i) The University shall include relevant work force availability data, which is provided by the DMWBD, in all documents which solicit bids for State Contracts and shall make efforts to assist Contractors in utilizing such data to determine expected levels of participation for minority group members and women on State Contracts. - (ii) Contractor shall exert good faith efforts to achieve such goals for minority and women's participation.
 To successfully achieve such goals, the employment of minority group members and women by Contractor must be substantially uniform during the entire term of this State Contract.
 In addition, Contractor should not participate in the transfer of employees from one employer or project to another for the sole purpose of achieving goals for minority and women's participation.